Hydroxychloroquine Market Overview

 - 400 mg course is being given to COVID-19 patients.

-- Asia-Pacific: India is the world’s largest manufacturer of anti-malarial drugs and produces 60% of the hydroxychloroquine in the world.
+- Asia-Pacific: India is the world’s largest manufacturer of anti-malarial drugs and produces 60% in the hydroxychloroquine market.
 India exported hydroxychloroquine API of worth USD 1.22 million to other 55 countries.
 The Indian Pharmaceutical Combine Association Limited (IPCA) is the most prominent manufacturing firm of anti-malarial drugs.

 - Middle East & Africa: India exported worth 5.5 million pills to treat patients of COVID-19 on April 18’ 2020.
 Turkey stockpiled 1 million hydroxychloroquine tablets before the first case appeared in the country.
 Teva Pharmaceuticals situated in Israel is manufacturing not only finished goods but also providing API to other countries.